 In space, one of the greatest threats to our commercial and defense satellite infrastructure is the massive amounts of radiation that are produced by solar flares.
-Sufficiently powerful solar flares can even affect electronics on the surface of the Earth, causing power outages and system failures.
+Sufficiently powerful solar flares can even affect electronics on the surface of the Earth, causing power outages and failures of systems.
 Satellites, space shuttles, and space stations are especially vulnerable to solar flares, since they have no atmosphere to protect them.
 Radiation hardening is crucial to prevent damage to spacecrafts’ electronic systems from space radiation, as well as to protect human passengers from the direct effects of radiation exposure.

-Phoenix’s high-yield neutron generators are an ideal source of radiation for rad hardening and radiation survivability testing.
+Phoenix’s high-yield neutron generators are an ideal source of radiation for rad hard research and radiation survivability testing.
 To simulate the conditions in space or within nuclear reactors, massive amounts of neutron radiation bombards the material in question.
 After the material has been exposed to amounts of radiation consistent with the extremes of its operational environment, the material is analyzed for any signs of damage.

 Most radiation survivability testing is carried out in nuclear reactor facilities, since the intense radiation within the reactor provides sufficient neutron yield to carry out the tests.
 However, using reactors comes with drawbacks, such as a large footprint and significant regulatory overhead due to the presence of high enriched uranium and the production of nuclear waste.

-Phoenix builds a variety of high flux neutron generator systems with several different energy spectra intended to suit a wide variety of radiation needs without the large footprint and safety concerns associated with reactors.
+Phoenix builds a variety of high flux neutron generator systems with several different energy spectra intended to suit a wide variety of radiation and rad hard needs without the large footprint and safety concerns associated with reactors.
 Our system for radiation hardening and radiation survivability testing enables us to perform steady state irradiation testing with performance exceeding all existing solutions and with drastically reduced security costs and general risks.

 Phoenix’s Radiation Survivability Solutions

-- Easy-to-operate turnkey solution
+- Easy-to-operate turnkey rad hard solution

 - Minimal time to a typical radiation exposure fluence of 1 x 1012 n/cm2 (1 MeV neutron equivalent damage in silicon)